+Fewer Completions Activity Makes It Difficult For Oil States International (NYSE:OIS)

 Fewer Completions Activity Makes It Difficult For Oil States International

-Continued fall in the U.S. completions activities and the low energy price crash will shave OIS's top-line and margin in the short-term.
+Continued fall in the U.S. completions activities and the low energy price crash will shave OIS's top-line and margin in the short term.

 Under the changed circumstances, the company sees opportunities in subsea, floating and fixed platform systems.